Fishing litter (hooks, weights and lines) causes injury and death to thousands of wild animals every year. This is because:

 - Being aware of surrounding trees - wildlife can get tangled up in line caught in foliage

 - Not leaving baited tackle unattended - remove bait from the hook and put the tackle in a safe place

 - Disposing safely of rubbish - help keep your local river, canal or coastline litter-free by picking up and throwing away any rubbish you see, even if it's not yours!

 - Raising awareness - put up our Fishing Litter poster to help raise awareness.

 Tackling the issue

-Angling organisations and the Environment Agency have produced codes of practice to encourage responsible behaviour.
+We've joined forces with the Angling Trust, the Environment Agency and the National Swan Convention (NSC) to tackle the problem.
+What's more, angling organisations and the Environment Agency have produced codes of practice to encourage responsible behaviour.